rvsingh579/project-hub/README.md

 Hello everyone,

-Welcome to project-hub, where I have demonstratedd all the projects that I have done during my Data Science journey.
+Welcome to project-hub, where I have demonstrated all the projects that I have done during my Data Science journey.
 Through which you can take a peek inside the project about the framework and approach I have created for solving the business problems.

 Thank you,